Briggskm9/Briggskm9.github.io/index.md

 # Introduction:
 Hi everyone.
 I am Katie Briggs and I work as an Information Technology Project Manager, currently living in the Dallas/Ft.
-Wort Metroplex.
+Worth Metroplex.
 I love data and learning, which is why I am seeking a Master's Degree in Data Science.
 I also enjoy hiking, camping, olympic weightlifting and gardening.